inesosman/AROM/README.md

 # **AROM** (**A**lignments **R**euse for **O**ntology **M**erging)
-AROM is a novel approach for merging multiple ontologies using alignments.
+AROM is an approach for fully merging multiple ontologies using pairwise alignments.
 It automatically customizes and merges multiple large ontologies at a time in very short times.

 Let's merge the three ontologies of the **Large Biomedical Ontologies** OAEI track.
 We will merge them using reference alignments between all possible ontology pairs.
 This will ensure a complete semantic interoperability between them.
 All tests were performed with a confidence threshold equal to 0.0, so we kept all correspondences / cells of the input alignments.